Do real estate website agent websites with IDX really perform better?

 Wrong.
 At least, not if you use IDX.

-With IDX on your website and Google Analytics, you can track the listings that visitor’s view and even exactly what they search for.
+With IDX on your website and Google Analytics, you can track visitors’ listings and even exactly what they search for.

 Then, you can either set up an automatic and personalized email update system to contact prospects with relevant house listings.
 Or you can do so manually.